The Importance of Business Credit for Entrepreneurs

 - 2 min read

-Business credit allows your company to stand on its own.
-It creates a financial identity separate from your personal life, protects your personal assets, and opens doors to financing options that don’t require you to personally guarantee every dollar.
+Business credit is crucial for any company.
+It allows a business to stand on its own, creating a financial identity separate from personal finances.
+This separation protects personal assets and opens doors to financing options that do not require personal guarantees for every dollar.
+Companies with established business credit are more likely to qualify for:

 Net-30 vendor accounts